 NJ LEEP - NJ Law and Education Empowerment Project

-Seton Hall School of Law has partnered with NJLEEP, a pipeline diversity initiative, whose director is Craig Livermore.
+Seton Hall School of Law has partnered with NJLEEP, a pipeline diversity initiative, whose director is Matthew Feinstein.
 Its mission is dedicated to providing urban minority students with exposure, skills, and excitement in order to obtain academic success in college and law school.
 NJLEEP has offices within Seton Hall Law and has drawn upon the Center for Social Justice’s pro bono and public interest students to launch this program in the Spring 2007 semester.

 - The Community Law and Education Project, founded in 2006 by Craig Livermore, is designed to provide training and support for law students to effectively teach law-related lessons in high schools and middle schools in Newark and East Orange.
 Law students teach a curriculum based upon criminal and constitutional law in an interactive student-centered setting.
 Students from the community are invited at the end of each semester to visit the law school for a graduation ceremony.
 The mission of the project is to provide a rewarding experience for law students in their legal education, to expose community students to the possibility of studying law, and to focus on the empowerment manifest when urban youth are trained to build analytical skills.